 For the first time since Metrolink’s launch back in 1992, TfGM launched a pilot scheme from August 1 to allow all dogs on trams, regardless of their size.
 However, as the online survey soon closes on having your say on the pilot scheme and the final decision not being made until the New Year, dogs can continue to travel with us on trams into 2023.

-As part of Andy Burnham’s manifesto as mayor of Manchester, the trial would see TfGM expand dog access from just trains and buses to trams, too, allowing our four-legged friends to travel with us on all transport services across the city – according to Manchester Evening News.
-Currently, only assistance dogs are permitted to board tram carriages.
+As part of Andy Burnham’s manifesto as Mayor of Manchester, the trial sees TfGM expand dog access from just trains and buses to trams, too, allowing our four-legged friends to travel with us on all transport services across the city.
+Since the beginning of August 2022, a pilot scheme has permitted dogs to travel on the Metrolink network subject to rules regarding safety, cleanliness and consideration of other passengers are followed.
+Until the pilot scheme was launched, only assistance dogs were permitted to board tram carriages.

-The news of the trial will be welcome news to Manchester’s many dog owners, who’ll hopefully soon be allowed to travel safely across the city with their pooches.
+Should the scheme become permanent it would be welcome news to Manchester’s many dog owners, who will be allowed to travel safely across the city with their pooches.
 Manchester in itself is an exceptionally dog-friendly city, with a huge majority of bars and restaurants permitting our four-legged friends to drink and dine with us (we can name over 40 just off the top of our heads!).